kubernetes/kubernetes/docs/design/persistent-storage.md

 Two new API kinds:

 A `PersistentVolume` (PV) is a storage resource provisioned by an administrator.
 It is analogous to a node.
+See [Persistent Volume Guide](../user-guide/persistent-volumes/) for how to use it.

 A `PersistentVolumeClaim` (PVC) is a user's request for a persistent volume to use in a pod.
 It is analogous to a pod.